-The impact and results of our previously announced strategic direction are uncertain and may not be successful.
+The impact and results of our previously announced strategic direction are uncertain and may not be successful.\

 As announced in January 2023, we intend to prioritize capital resources toward the expansion of our development pipeline through opportunistic in-licensing and acquisition of clinical-stage assets targeting debilitating and rare diseases.
 Since that time, our management has been actively engaged in identifying and evaluating numerous biopharmaceutical assets for their potential fit with our corporate objectives.
-On July 21, 2023 we entered into the EryDel Purchase Agreement with EryDel in connection with the EryDel Acquisition, the completion of which is subject to the satisfaction of customary closing conditions as described in the EryDel Purchase Agreement.
+On July 21, 2023 we entered into the EryDel Purchase Agreement with EryDel in connection with the EryDel Acquisition, which was completed on October 20, 2023.

 Our Board remains dedicated to diligently deliberating upon and making informed decisions that the directors believe are in the best interests of the company and its shareholders.
-There can be no assurance, however, that our current strategic direction, or the Board's evaluation of strategic alternatives, will result in any initiatives, agreements, transactions or plans that will enhance shareholder value.
+There can be no assurance, however, that our current strategic direction, or the

+Board's evaluation of strategic alternatives, will result in any initiatives, agreements, transactions or plans that will enhance shareholder value.